 "--be able to put the ammunition in did you say right now??"
 Will stared stupidly down at Samael for a few seconds.
 "S-Samael, there's impulsive and then there's just plain reckless, we don't know where the patrols are, if a vehicle is free, you don't have your other bag and, and..."

 He was muffled by Samael leaning up to kiss him firmly for a moment.
-His eyes widened and then fluttered shut as he helplessly pushed back, feeling the smaller male's hand slide gently up along his neck.
+His eyes widened and then fluttered shut as he helplessly pushed back, feeling the other male's hand slide gently up along his neck.
 When they pulled apart, his breath was short and his features flushed, almost not hearing his companion's soft reply:

 "That's why we do it now.
 It'll unfold more naturally.
 An' ain't nothin' wrong with that, right?"
 There was that confident grin again as Will looked at the rebel wordlessly.
 He felt a faint smile, however, and opened his muzzle to reply.

 Before he could speak, muted conversation from the other side of the shutter made them both whip their heads around.
 An instant later, the soft beep of the keypad could be heard, and Will turned his head back to stare at Samael...only to find thin air.

 The rebel had crossed the warehouse in a flash of movement, his chest armor already strapped halfway onto his broad torso.
 Will stared at him fearfully as the shutter began to rumble upward, then finally tore his eyes away to search the area around him in a panic.
 The mix of random items from Samael's pack had all been returned...except for the sheet of paper with the plans for sabotage!
 Will cursed under his breath as he snatched up the paper just as a surprised voice called from the entryway.